LinusBorg/portal-vue/docs/api/portal-target.md

 Emitted everytime the component re-renders because the content from the `<Portal>` changed.

-It receives two arguments, each is a `Boolean`, indicating the absense or presence of content for the target.
+It receives two arguments, each is a `Boolean`, indicating the absence or presence of content for the target.

 <!-- prettier-ignore -->
 ```html {4}